 - Role changes

-I currently have daytime availability in London on Tuesdays, Wednesdays and Thursdays.
-At present I have availability in Lewes on Monday mornings in a central location near the station.
+I currently have daytime availability on Zoom on Tuesdays, and Thursdays.
+At present I have availability in Lewes on Mondays in a central location near the station.